djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 $z$-loss is a regularization term added to the standard cross entropy loss that keeps logits from drifting to large magnitudes.
 By adding $\mathcal{L} = \lambda \cdot \log^2(Z) = \lambda \sum_{i=1}^V e^{z_i}$, representing the denominator in the softmax the loss now penalizes based on $\log(Z)$ which represents the overall logit scale.

-On their 1B model, HF found that adding $Z$-loss didn't impact training loss or downstream performance, so they chose not to include it due to training overhead.
+On their 1B model, HuggingFace found that adding $Z$-loss didn't impact training loss or downstream performance, so they chose not to include it due to training overhead.

 ## removing weight decay from embeddings

 Despite being a regularization technique, weight decay being removed from embeddings can improve training stability.
 Weight decay causes embedding norm to decrease, but this can lead to larger gradients in earlier layers since the LayerNorm Jacobian has a $\frac1{\sigma}$ term (coming from normalization) which is inversely proportional to the input norm $\sigma$.

-HF tested this using a weight decay baseline, a no weight decay baseline, and another combining all previous adopted changes and found no significant loss or eval results, so they included no weight decay.
+HuggingFace tested this using a weight decay baseline, a no weight decay baseline, and another combining all previous adopted changes and found no significant loss or eval results, so they included no weight decay.

 ## qk norm